crazyramirez/babylonjs-ReadyPlayerMe-Animation-Combiner/readme.md

 <br>
 <br>

-Babylon JS & ReadyPlayerMe -- <b>Combining multiple animations to a character</b>
+Babylon JS & ReadyPlayerMe -- <b>Combining multiple animations to a ReadyPlayerMe Character</b>
 <br>
 <br>
 Used animations from: